 Further research is required

 Preliminary research has shown that an irrigation curve can be successfully established for any plant species with soil water content and water potential sensors.
 Ongoing research is currently determining the variability of generating an Irrigation Curve with soil water potential or content.
 Other ongoing research includes determining the effect of using a P80 value on growth and yield versus other methods of establishing a refill point.
 At this stage, it is unclear whether there is a single P80 value for the entire growing season, or whether P80 shifts depending on growth or fruiting stage.
 Further research is also required to determine how P80 affects plants during extreme weather events such as heatwaves.
 Other ideas are also being investigated.
 For more information on irrigation curves, or to become involved, please contact Dr. Michael Forster: firstname.lastname@example.org Reference Klein, T. (2014).
-The variability of stomatal sensitivity to leaf water potential across tree species indicates a continuum between isohydric and anisohydric behaviours.
+The variability of stomatal sensitivity to leaf water potential across tree species indicates a continuum between isohydric and anisohydric behaviors.
 Functional Ecology, 28, 1313-1320. doi: 10.1111/1365-2435.12289 (article link)